MannLabs/alphapeptdeep/README.md

 This command will export the default settings into the `yaml_file` as a template, users can edit the yaml file to run other commands.

-The common settings in the yaml file are:
+Here is a section of the yaml file which controls global parameters for different tasks:

     model_url: "https://github.com/MannLabs/alphapeptdeep/releases/download/pre-trained-models/pretrained_models.zip"